 Unfortunately, despite city officials’ warnings, residents in the city may still suffer damage to their financial health.
 According to a recent report from the Urban Institute, natural disasters can not only have a major impact on people’s properties but also their credit scores and risk of foreclosure and bankruptcy.

 Researchers at the Urban Institute say that medium-sized disasters like the flooding currently impacting the South can have the most negative consequences.
-This is because medium-sized disasters don’t often attract the same degree of federal assistance as other large disasters, which can leave consumers with a smaller safety net.
+This is because medium-sized disasters don’t often attract the same degree of federal assistance as other large disasters.
+Natural disasters on a larger scale often receive government assistance in the form of financial aid as well as the deployment of rescue equipment such as some of the thousands of military helicopters in use.
+Medium-sized disasters don’t typically receive these resources but can still wreak havoc in affected areas, leaving consumers with a smaller safety net.

 To make matters worse, many homeowners often forego flood insurance, which isn’t considered a part of standard homeowner’s insurance policies but is a separate policy on its own.
 Actuarial firm Milliman estimated that fewer than 10% of households had flood insurance when Hurricane Florence caused widespread flooding in North Carolina in 2018.